andrewmcgee/Injextor/README.md

 Resolvers.shared.singletons.register { SingletonDependency() }
 ```

-Alternatively, if you are abstracting types behind protocols then remember to add `as <DependencyProtocol>?`:
+Alternatively, if you are abstracting types behind protocols then remember to add `as <DependencyProtocol>`:

 ```
 Resolvers.shared.unique.register { Dependency() as DependencyProtocol }